Trust and confidence

 Just in case you are still not convinced, ask yourself this question ‘In 12 months’ time, which would you prefer to:

-- look upon your successes and say they you were grateful for the support of one of our accredited members
+- look upon your successes and say that you were grateful for the support of one of our accredited members

 - to consider how successful you could have been if you had worked with one of our accredited members’?